 - be participating in Powershop’s hardship program or otherwise be on a payment plan with us; and

 - hold a valid concession card, or have an income equal to or less than the Australian Government’s maximum income rate for part-age pensioners (contact Centrelink for further details on this rate).

 Benefit: One-off payment of up to $720.
 The scheme may be applied for once every two years.

 To apply for the home energy emergency assistance scheme, please contact us on 1800 462 668.

-For further information on the scheme, please visit the Queensland Government website.
+For more information on the scheme, please visit the Queensland Government website.

 The medical cooling and heating electricity concession scheme provides financial assistance for those who have a chronic medical condition which is aggravated by changes in temperature.
-The scheme currently provides a payment of up to $340.85 (including GST) per year to eligible applicants.
 You can receive this concession in addition to the electricity rebate and other energy concessions.

 - be a Queensland resident;

 - live at your principal place of residence, which has an air-conditioning or heating unit; and

 - have a qualifying medical condition and need cooling or heating to stop your symptoms becoming significantly worse.